statiqdev/Statiq.Framework/README.md

   - You may not even need a new module.
 The `ExecuteConfig` module lets you specify a delegate that can return documents, content, and other types of data which will be converted to output documents as appropriate.
 - Use base classes:
   - Even though implementing the `IModule` interface is the only requirement, strongly consider using one of the many base module classes like `Module` or `SyncModule`.
+  - Most of the module base classes (there are many in order to satisfy different use cases) have both an `ExecuteContext` virtual method and an `ExecuteInput` virtual method.
+Overload the `ExecuteContext` method to have your code called once for all the inputs (available via `IExecutionContext.Inputs`).
+This is useful for modules that need to create new documents from scratch or that need to aggregate or operate on the input documents as a set.
+Overload the `ExecuteInput` method to have you code called once per document.
+This is useful when the module transforms or manipulates documents unrelated to each other.
+  - Many existing modules are derived from `ParallelModule` and similar base module classes and implement `IParallelModule`.
+You can also derive from these base parallel module classes.
+Note the "parallel" in this context refers to processing input documents in parallel within the module, not how the module is executed in relation to other modules (see the discussion about regarding phases which is what controls when modules are run in relation to each other).
 - Use `Config<T>`:
   - If your module needs to accept user-configurable values, use `Config<T>`.
   - Consider using one of the base module classes that deals with `Config<T>` like `ConfigModule` or `MultiConfigModule`.